 At this point in your life, you were seasoned in the friendship arena.

 Upon realizing this for yourself, at this time in your life, will you begin to recall the first compromises you made.
 It’s not something that anyone noticed then because everyone was doing it.
 Looking back, you can see they all drank the same Kool-Aid of following the leader like you did.
-When you look back and see it for what it was, and not what you made it into, you will remember the real feeling that rushed through you, when you still knew the difference and the truth.
-It’s in this realization that you will see where you started to compromise your integrity, as well as lowering your personal standards, by mindlessly going along with the crowd.
+When you look back and see it for what it was, and not what you made it into, the spontaneous feeling that you experienced then will rush through you, when you still knew the difference between what you made up and the truth.
+It’s in this realization that you will see where you started to compromise your integrity, as well as lowering your personal standards by mindlessly going along with the crowd.

 You felt disconnected from everything now.